zampino/pastelli/README.md

     Process.link pid
     # we link the process to the streaming manager!
     # once the chunk is complete (client closes socket or crashes)
-    # pastelli handler will send a shutdown exit to the connection process
+    # pastelli handler will send a `chunk_complete` exit signal
+    # to the connection process
     # it is your responsability to monitor the event manager and
-    # do the necessary cleanup
+    # react on such exit
     conn
   end
 end